javorszky/framework-muxer-showdown/README.md

 #### Path specificity

+This is a kinda.

+* on one hand, having a catch-all, and a longer static route works.
+The static route will match every time first, if it can
+* on the other hand, having a single with `/spec`, and the catch-all at `/spec/*stuff`, a request to `GET /spec/` will match the single rather than the catch-all handler

 #### Path variables

 Yep, works, even with the standard handler muxer, because of a helper function: `httptreemux.ContextParams(r.Context())`, so it just works.